stathisg/how-old-am-i/assets/readme.txt

 2. Enter your birth date.
 3. Select a display format.
 4. Select how to deal with negative ages.
-5. Select the appropriate PHP version (the default selection is PHP 5.3 or later).
-If you don't know which PHP version is installed on your server, then try the plugin with the default option and if it doesn't work, switch to the other one.

 = How to use =